The NSF selects two promising WSE postdocs to work on energy-related projects.More

 Teaching and research assistantships are awarded by the individual graduate programs.
 Amounts vary by program.
 Most departments accept candidates with a bachelor’s degree directly into their doctoral programs.
 Only limited assistantship support is available for terminal master’s students.

-Students who have graduated with a Johns Hopkins University undergraduate degree automatically earn a Dean’s Master’s Fellowship covering half of tuition for every semester of full-time enrollment (fall and spring semesters only; summers and intersessions are not included) in a WSE master’s degree program, provided they have either: (a) completed eight full-time semesters of study at Johns Hopkins, or (b) have not been enrolled at Johns Hopkins for at least one year.
+Students who have graduated with a Johns Hopkins University undergraduate degree automatically earn a Dean’s Master’s Fellowship covering half of tuition for every semester of full-time, resident enrollment (fall and spring semesters only; summers and intersessions are not included; and EP courses are not included) in a WSE master’s degree program, provided they have either: (a) completed eight full-time semesters of study at Johns Hopkins, or (b) have not been enrolled at Johns Hopkins for at least one year.
 Students who are pursuing JHU combined bachelor’s/master’s degrees at the same time who have not yet completed eight full-time semesters of study at JHU, and have retained undergraduate status, are eligible to continue to apply for undergraduate financial aid through the Office of Student Financial Services.

 To be eligible for Whiting School graduate fellowships, all students need to do is apply to a graduate program.
 Students are automatically considered for fellowships upon application.
 Current students are also automatically considered for fellowships.